How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 Trusted Starter Brands

-Coming soon: our curated list of best beginner gloves by budget.
+Coming soon: our full breakdown of best gloves by budget.

 Common Mistakes to Avoid

-• Using bag gloves to spar: Protect your partner—use proper sparring gloves.
+• Using bag gloves to spar: Dangerous for partners.

-• Weak wrist support: Loose cuffs increase sprain risk.
+• No wrist support: Loose cuffs = sprain risk.

-• No wraps: Wraps + gloves = the full protection system.
+• Skipping wraps: Wraps + gloves = full protection system.

 Care & Hygiene: Make Them Last